 Calculating the real climate impact of the food we produce and consume is an incredibly complex task; we can accurately measure and calculate how much energy or water was used to produce a ready meal from ready ingredients, for example, but calculating its overall climate impact of growing all those ingredients is a whole different ballgame with a vast number of factors in play.
 How was the energy produced, what kind of water was used, how many kilometers was it transported and by what method?
 And more importantly, how was the field managed, what kind of fertilizers were used, was a forest cut down to make space for the field?
 The more we can measure throughout the supply chain, the more we will understand where improvements can be made.

 New tools and technologies can help us to gather the data we need to better understand what is happening in our fields, livestock sheds, and fisheries.
 For example, the very thin layer of earth’s topsoil contains more carbon than our atmosphere, and by measuring and monitoring it we can use this information to encourage farming practices that help to keep the carbon where it is and sequester even more.

 In the next part of this article I’ll discuss the future of food and the role that technology has to play in helping us to find new ways to satisfy our appetites and safeguard the planet at the same time.

-All these and more will be covered in an intensively visionary panel discussion.
-Together with Dr. Lauri Reuter, Ph.D. a visionary biotechnology scientist of Singularity University fame and Vaisala's Jutta Hakkarainen & Maria Uusimaa, directors of Liquid Measurements and Industrial Instruments, respectively, talk about tackling the megatrend-level challenges facing not just the food & beverage industry, but all of our planet.
+All these and more is covered in an intensively visionary panel discussion.
+Together with Dr. Lauri Reuter, Ph.D. a visionary biotechnology scientist of Singularity University and Vaisala's Jutta Hakkarainen & Maria Uusimaa, directors of Liquid Measurements and Industrial Instruments, respectively, talk about tackling the megatrend-level challenges facing not just the food & beverage industry, but all of our planet.